SueMottet/kickstarter-analysis/README.md

 3. Outliers: Campaign data contains some outliers that should be reviewed when using the results of this analysis

 ## Additional useful visualization -Tables and Graphs
+Recommendation for additionals tables and charts include:
- Adding a Box and Whisker Chart to identify Theater play data outliers for successful and failed campaigns could be useful in this analysis.
+ * Adding a box and whisker Chart to identify Theater play data outliers for successful and failed campaigns could be useful in this analysis.
- Adding chart to look at successful and failed launchs be weeks for the year and day of the week could provide further launch recommendations
+ * Adding chart to look at successful and failed launchs be weeks for the year and day of the week to provide more detailed launch date recommendations
- Adding chart to look at this data by country could provide further insights on country differences and different recommendation for each
+ * Adding chart to look at this data by country could provide further insights on country differences and different recommendation for each

 ## Recommendations